-Public Affairs Major
+Public Affairs Degree

-The B.S. in Public Affairs degree combines many courses in the general categories of finance (How are public roads, schools, and prisons paid for?), management (How can we increase efficiency in public and private sector organizations?), public law (Who makes the rules and regulations, and what is the process?), policy studies (How are public policy decisions made?), and environmental management (What can we as individuals and as a society do to protect and improve the environment?).
+The B.S. in Public Affairs degree combines many courses in the general categories of finance (How are public roads, schools, and prisons paid for?), management (How can we increase efficiency in public and private sector organizations?), public law (Who makes the rules and regulations, and what is the process?), policy analysis (How are public policy decisions made?), environmental management (What can we as individuals and as a society do to protect and improve the environment?), and public and nonprofit management (What does it mean to work for a nonprofit organization?).